camiloazula/sample-native-babel/README.md

-# Seed for Nativescript + webpack 2 + babel: (Stack without typescript)
+# Seed for Nativescript + webpack 2 + babel:
+## Stack without typescript!

 Tested with:

 - NodeJS v7
 - nativescript@next

-Webpack is call via by './hooks/after-prepare/nativescript-dev-webpack.js'
+> Important: Webpack is called by './hooks/after-prepare/nativescript-dev-webpack.js'

-This is not for production only to grab the parts that you need for your project
+This is not for production, just grab the parts that you need for your project